Skip to content

 Arguably, this response can be the most difficult type of NO to address.

-The key aspect of this type of NO is to better understand their belief system, particularly knowing what their beliefs are based on.
+The most important aspect is to understand their belief system, particularly knowing what their beliefs are based on.

-Some NO beliefs are based on one’s known facts (which are likely assumptions).
-Their beliefs might be changed when you provide reasonable facts from a source credible to them (not credible only to you).
+Some NO beliefs are based on one’s known facts, which are likely to be assumptions.
+These beliefs might be changed when you provide reasonable facts from a source credible to them (not credible to you).

-Finally, other NO responses are based on deeply personal beliefs, such as opinions or decisions are based on religion, spirituality or philsophy.
-In the two latter examples, you need to consider whether the person’s belief or opinions is hard-set.
+In these examples, you need to consider whether the person’s belief or opinion is hard-set.
 Will any information change their mind?
-If not, you need to ask yourself if this fight is the worth the effort because any change will be downright glacial.
+If not, you need to ask yourself if this fight is worth the effort because the change may be downright glacial.

 At the end of the day, the best place to start is to ask if the person is open to changing their mind.
 If they are, you might also determine from them who might be the most appropriate source of additional information.